haskell/core-libraries-committee/guides/bifunctor-superclass.md

 # PR template

-Here is a template for (1), which you can use when raising PRs against affected libraries.
+Here is a template, which you can use when raising PRs against affected libraries.

 > Title: Add Functor instance for _
 >